nuremx/progressive-react-boilerplate/README.md

 [![Dependency Status][daviddm-img]][daviddm-url]
 [![DevDependency Status][daviddm-dev-img]][daviddm-dev-url]

-Boilerplate to create a greatly optimized React PWA, and using an Express server, customized so it can be easily integrated with other dependencies and plugins.
+Boilerplate to create a greatly optimized React PWA, and using an Express server, custom configuration so it can be easily integrated with any library.

 ---